From particles to precision. Simulating subsonic turbulence with Smoothed Particle Hydrodynamics: Introduction

 \section{Introduction}

-Smoothed Particle Hydrodynamics (SPH) is a very flexible and adaptable numerical technique for solving partial differential equations in continuum mechanics that has been successfully applied in many different fields.
-In particular, its application in fluid dynamics, solid mechanics, and astrophysics has substantially benefited those respective fields since its conception around year 1980 \cite{lucy_numerical_1977, gingold_smoothed_1977}.
-At the core of its success lay its excellent conservation properties, the lack of an underlying structured mesh, and its natural treatment of three-dimensional calculations \cite{liu_smoothed_2010, price_smoothed_2012,monaghan_smoothed_2012}.
-Despite these considerable advantages, SPH has historically struggled with certain types of calculation.
-In particular, those related to the development of subsonic turbulence.
+Smoothed particle hydrodynamics (SPH) is a mesh-free, conservative method for continuum mechanics widely used in many different fields since its conception around 1980 \citep{lucy_numerical_1977, gingold_smoothed_1977}.
+Its strengths include excellent conservation properties and a natural treatment of fully three-dimensional flows \citep{liu_smoothed_2010, price_smoothed_2012}.
+Despite these advantages, SPH has historically struggled in some regimes, most notably in accurately simulating subsonic turbulence.

-Turbulence is a fundamental multiscale phenomenon in fluid dynamics, characterized by chaotic and unpredictable fluid flow \cite{frisch_turbulence_1995}.
-It occurs in both natural environments and technological applications, making its study and understanding crucial across various fields of science and engineering.
-Turbulence plays a vital role in the formation and evolution of astronomical structures, from accretion disks around black holes to the large-scale structure of the universe.
-It influences the distribution of galaxies, star formation, and the dynamics of the interstellar medium.
-In meteorology, turbulence affects weather patterns, cloud formation, and the dispersion of pollutants.
-Understanding turbulence is essential for accurate weather forecasting, climate modeling, and assessing environmental impacts.
-Ocean currents exhibit turbulent behavior, affecting marine ecosystems, climate systems (through heat and carbon exchange), and navigation.
-Turbulence also plays a role in phenomena such as El Niño and the mixing of nutrients from deep waters to the surface.
-In aerospace, automotive, and chemical engineering, controlling or exploiting turbulence can lead to more efficient designs.
-For example, reducing turbulence around aircraft wings or vehicle bodies can reduce fuel consumption and emissions.
-In contrast, enhancing turbulence in reactors can improve mixing and chemical reactions.
-Turbulence challenges our understanding of nonlinear dynamical systems and fluid mechanics.
-It is a rich field for theoretical and computational research, seeking universal laws and models to describe turbulent flows.
-Despite its ubiquity and importance, turbulence remains one of the most challenging areas of physics to model and predict due to its complex, non-linear nature.
-Progress in this field beyond the heuristic but very successful pioneering model by Kolmogorov \cite{kolmogorov_local_1941} can lead to advances in technology, improved environmental management, and deeper insights into the fundamental processes of nature.
+Turbulence is a fundamental multiscale phenomenon in fluid dynamics, characterized by chaotic and nonlinear motion \citep{frisch_turbulence_1995}.
+It occurs in both natural environments and technological applications, making its study central across science and engineering.
+In astrophysics, turbulence influences processes ranging from accretion flows to the interstellar medium, shaping star formation, galaxy evolution, and the emergence of large-scale structure.
+Despite its ubiquity and importance, turbulence remains one of the most challenging phenomena to model and predict because of its complex, nonlinear nature.
+Progress in this field beyond the heuristic but very successful pioneering model of Kolmogorov \citep{kolmogorov_local_1941} can lead to advances in technology, improved environmental management, and deeper insight into fundamental processes of nature.